OleksiiKova/kovalenko-photography/README.md

 ### Features Left to Implement

-- As I progress through the course and learn the back-end, I would like to set correct value of the action attribute of the form tag.
+- As I progress through the course and learn the back-end, I would like to set correct value of the action attribute for the form tag.
 So after press the send button, I receive an email with data.

 ## Testing

 ### Manual testing

-- The Kovalenko photography website has been tested on different screen sizes (phone, tablets and laptop).
+- The Kovalenko photography website has been tested on different screen sizes (phone, tablet and laptop).
 - The website also has been tested on different browsers (Chrome, Opera, Safari and Microsoft Edge)
-- Logo, home, gallery and contact links in the navbar have been tested.
+- Logo, home, gallery, about and contact links in the navbar have been tested.
 When clicked, it will take you to the relevant page.
 Link's text on active page is underline.
 - When you hover over a picture with the type of photo session, the text “Click to open gallery” appears.
 When clicked opens relevant gallery.
 - When you hover the button "Book a session" changes color of button, when you click button a little bit transform (creates the effect of pressing a physical button).
 - Facebook and Instagram links on the footer opens relevant photographer's profile on social media platform.